JamesTsay-12/blog-site/_posts/2025-10-28-Investment-reallocation-anticipating-a-dip.md

 **Pros:**
 - Minimal management, tax-efficient, and historically beats most active funds.
 - Perfectly suited to “stay the course” investors.

 **Cons:**
 - May not maximize returns in bull markets.
 - Less tactical flexibility if conditions change rapidly.
+- In our unpredictable future in a rapidly-changing world, this might not pan out like it did the last 100 years.

 **My take:** This is my “engineering backup system.”
 Even if I did nothing else, this core would likely carry me to financial independence over time.
 It's the most reasonably conservative plan that must investment gurus would recommend.
+I don't personally do this because I have fun managing money and also am skeptical the future will behave similarly to the past.

 ---